Almost 50% are Unaware it is Too High

 Learn more at http://www.cdc.gov/bloodpressure.

-High blood pressure symptoms are also caused by factors which are within our control - such as an unhealthy diet, being overweight, or a high alcohol intake.
-Too much salt in the diet is also a contributing factor – most Americans consume more salt than they need.
+High blood pressure symptoms are also caused by factors that are within our control - such as an unhealthy diet, being overweight, or a high alcohol intake.
+Too much salt in the diet is also a contributing factor – most Americans consume more than they need.
 A lack of exercise can also contribute to it – and as everyone knows, stress is one of the major causes of high blood pressure.

 Another way to help you on the healthy path is with Blood Pressure Naturals (click here to view).
-It’s a proven, powerful supplement formulated with 14+ ingredients, including Folic Acid, that assist in getting people’s blood pressure readings into the normal blood pressure range.
+It’s a proven, powerful supplement formulated with 14+ ingredients, including Folic Acid, that assist in getting people’s blood pressure readings into the normal range.
 You’re intelligent enough to know that using a quality natural remedy for high blood pressure makes good health sense.
 You’re lowering your blood pressure without exposing your body to the many problems of prescription drugs.